-- 11.1 One or two umpires control the match, apply the Rules and are the judges of fair play. - 11.2 If two umpires: - a each umpire has primary responsibility for decisions in one half of the field for the duration of the match
+- 11.1 One or two umpires control the match, apply the Rules and are the judges of fair play. - 11.2 If two umpires: - a each umpire has primary responsibility for decisions in one half of the field for the duration of the match - b each is responsible for decisions on challenges and goals in one half of the - 11.3 Umpires are responsible for keeping a written record of goals scored and of suspension cards used. - 11.4 Umpires are responsible for ensuring that the full time is played and for indicating the end of time for each period. - 11.5 Umpires blow the whistle to: - a start and end each period of the match - b start a bully - c enforce a penalty - d start a challenge - e start and end a penalty stroke - f indicate a goal - g re-start the match after a goal has been scored - h stop the play for the substitution onto or off the field of an incapacitated or suspended goalkeeper - i stop the match for any other reason and to re-start it - j indicate, when necessary, that the ball has passed wholly outside the field

-- b each is responsible for decisions on challenges and goals in one half of the field. - 11.3 Umpires are responsible for keeping a written record of goals scored and of suspension cards used. - 11.4 Umpires are responsible for ensuring that the full time is played and for indicating the end of time for each period. - 11.5 Umpires blow the whistle to: - a start and end each period of the match - b start a bully - c enforce a penalty - d start a challenge - e indicate a goal - f re-start the match after a goal has been scored - g stop the play for the substitution onto or off the field of a goalkeeper - h stop the match for any other reason and to re-start it. - 11.6 Umpires must not coach during a match. - 11.7 If the ball strikes an umpire, unauthorised person or any loose object on the field, play continues.
+- 11.6 Umpires must not coach during a match. - 11.7 If the ball strikes an umpire, unauthorised person or any loose object on the field, play continues.